 Bellatrix turned back to the patched couch, unimpressed.
 “We have more important things to be doing than destroying houses, Mulciber.
 The Dark Lord will not be pleased.
 Now, onto business.”

 With a lazy flick of her wand, the occupant of the couch awoke with a start.
-The girl sat up slowly and pulled her red hair out of her eyes.
+Jaw set, the girl sat up slowly, and pulled her red hair out of her eyes.

 [Deathly Hallows, (143-144) | © J.K.
 Rowling]